A Benchmark for Multi-Party Negotiation Games from Real Negotiation Data: Related Works

-This literature is rich in theoretical results on solution concepts and computational complexity \citep{rahwan2011, aziz2011complexitycoalitionstructuregeneration}, but -- to the best of our knowledge -- lacks a dominant benchmark suite for systematic empirical evaluations.
-Empirical studies therefore often rely on small, paper-specific synthetic instances (e.g., \citet{chalkiadakis2004}), alongside a smaller number of domain-specific benchmarks such as collaborative vehicle routing, where firms form coalitions and negotiate over gains under uncertainty \citep{mak2023coalitionalbargainingreinforcementlearning}.

-In this setting, negotiation is still framed around coalition/value outcomes and payoff allocation, rather than negotiation over action commitments that directly modify an evolving environment state.
+\textbf{Coalition formation and coalitional bargaining.~} Multi-party negotiation is also studied through coalition formation and coalitional bargaining, where agents negotiate over coalition structure and payoff allocation, often through sequential proposal/accept dynamics with non-binding offers until agreement.
+This literature is rich in theoretical results on solution concepts and computational complexity \citep{rahwan2011, aziz2011complexitycoalitionstructuregeneration}, but, to the best of our knowledge, lacks a dominant benchmark suite for systematic empirical evaluation.
+Existing empirical work therefore often relies on small synthetic instances \citep{chalkiadakis2004} or domain-specific settings such as collaborative vehicle routing \citep{mak2023coalitionalbargainingreinforcementlearning}.
+Even in these multi-party settings, however, negotiation is typically framed around coalition or payoff outcomes rather than sequential commitments that directly modify an evolving state.

-\textbf{Sequential action-level negotiation games with commitments.~} Closest to our focus are \emph{action-level} negotiation settings, where two or more agents interact \emph{sequentially} (under either perfect or imperfect information) by proposing \emph{binding commitments} whose acceptance constrains future feasible behavior and changes downstream dynamics.
-For example, \citet{zhu2025learningnegotiatevoluntarycommitment} introduce Markov Commitment Games, in which agents propose joint commitments that -- if mutually accepted -- become enforceable constraints on future actions.
-However, their contribution is primarily algorithmic rather than a benchmark, and their evaluation is limited to small mixed-motive matrix games that do not capture long-horizon strategic interaction.

-Several existing benchmarks incorporate commitment-like, sequential action negotiation, but within domain-specific environments.
-Diplomacy, for instance, is a multi-party, long-horizon game in which agents coordinate and compete via committed actions, often mediated by natural language, and recent work demonstrates strong language-driven play in this setting \citep{meta_cicero}.
-Welfare Diplomacy extends this interaction with an explicitly welfare-oriented general-sum variant to benchmark cooperative behavior among language models \citep{mukobi2023welfarediplomacybenchmarkinglanguage}.
-Apart from games, RICE-N, an integrated assessment model, augments a climate-economy simulator with a multilateral negotiation stage over policy commitments (e.g., mitigation rates) that can be enforced as constraints on future actions, with agents optimizing discounted long-run utility \citep{zhang2022aiglobalclimatecooperation}.

-While these environments capture sequential commitment dynamics, they either (i) entangle negotiation with domain-specific mechanics that make it difficult to isolate which game features (e.g., action complementarities or utility alignment) drive success, or (ii) study commitment mechanisms only in narrow, small game families.
-In contrast, we provide a configurable benchmark for multi-party, sequential action-level negotiation with binding commitments, that is grounded in frontline crisis negotiation scenarios.